fernandocalsa/express-context/README.md

 In this project you can find an example on how to inject information about the user that is executing the request, so we can filter the data easily.

+You can access to this app through https://express-context.herokuapp.com

 ## Data

 We have three different entities: